 When asked to describe themselves, Gen Zers say they are creative and are good at adapting to new technologies.
 However, and very interestingly, they also yearn to live a simpler life.
 This characteristic can be found when their top hobbies are examined.
 While video games lead the way, they are followed by more traditional and non-tech pastimes such as working out, cooking and reading.
 But as you may have already guessed, it is the boys that prefer the virtual world of video games, while the girls could teach them a thing or two about enjoying life’s more simple pleasures!

-Remember, that getWizer’s automated research platform can quickly help you unlock and understand the habits, wants and needs of this highly engaged generation.
+Remember, that GetWizer’s hybrid automated research platform, that integrates the very best of tech and human expertise, can quickly help you unlock and understand the habits, wants and needs of this highly engaged generation.
 To book a demo click here.

 You too can test anything, anytime, over and over again.